Bo Andersson (handballer)

-Bo Viktor Andersson, nicknamed Bobban, (born 15 March 1951) is a retired Swedish male handball player.
+Bo Viktor "Bobban" Andersson (born 15 March 1951) is a retired Swedish male handball player.
 He was a member of the Sweden men's national handball team.
 He was part of the team at the 1972 Summer Olympics, playing five matches.
-On club level he played for Guif in Sweden.
+On club level he played for GUIF in Sweden.

+He started playing handball in the Eskiltuna based club IF Verdandi, where he played until he was 16.
+Then he switched to GUIF.

+Bo Andersson is the father of handballer Robin Andersson.